Real Estate Rental Background Check: Written Communication Required

 Creating a compliant tenant screening process

-To avoid potential civil lawsuits from wronged candidates — or enforcement action from the government —landlords must understand the importance of written communication during the application process.
-The law is clear: you must provide adverse notices if a report factored into your decision at all.
+To avoid potential civil lawsuits from maltreated candidates – or enforcement action from the government – landlords must provide written communication during the application process.
+The law is clear: you must give adverse notices if a report factored into your decision.

-While this adds extra steps for using a background check in real estate, it also means you can choose tenants confidently in your compliance.
+While this adds extra steps for using a background check in real estate, you can choose tenants confidently in your compliance.
 Review your policy and procedures today and consider the value of a partner in the process.
-With no national criminal database, acquiring records promptly is important.
-At backgroundchecks.com, we not only provide in-depth reporting, but we support our partners with compliance information and adverse action support, too.
-See more about how we can help today.
+With no national criminal database, promptly acquiring records is essential.

 Michael Klazema